-We ensure that our properties remain highly competitive through close monitoring of and agile responses to changing business environments and market trends.
-However, dynamic socio-political conditions as well as changes in government policy and the regulatory environment in mainland China present implementation challenges to both our project development and leasing strategies.
+We ensure that our properties remain highly competitive by closely monitoring and responding to changing business environments and market trends.
+However, dynamic sociopolitical conditions and changes in government policy and the regulatory environment in mainland China present implementation challenges to our project development and leasing strategies.